Equal Child Custody Rights

 If you are facing a contentious custody dispute, it’s important that you promptly speak with a lawyer to learn how to best protect your children.
-Contact us today to schedule your free consultation.
+Contact us today to schedule your consultation.
 By choosing the Law Office of Channe G. Coles, you will have guidance throughout the process and all of your questions will be answered.

 Protect your child, first and foremost

 I urge every client to consider the potential damage to their child caused by a long, contentious court battle, and to consider how physical or emotional interference with the other parent’s custodial rights will impact your child.
 Unfortunately, many divorcing parents are guilty of trying to alienate their child from the other parent by undermining the parent-child relationship; sadly, this is the norm and not the exception.

 With every new client, I do my best to provide information on relevant law and the process by which custody and visitation matters are fought, decided and won.
 The court system is bound by the requirement to make custody and visitation decisions based upon the “best interest” of the child standard.
 A strategic approach to convincing the Court that your custodial request is in the best interest of the child requires planning, preparation, and in some cases, modifications in the child’s home-life and active improvement in co-parenting skills.